-In parallel with the "European patent with unitary effect", a single patent covering all participating European countries, a "Unified Patent Court " is established to settle disputes involving a unitary patent throughout the territory it covers.
-Counterfeiting, if recognized, may be sanctioned for all the countries covered by the patent.
-Conversely, in the event of cancellation of the patent, it will be annulled in all the countries it covers and not only in the country where the invalidity was requested.
-This Unified Court will also have non-exclusive jurisdiction over all national parts of European patents in the participating countries, including European patents granted before the entry into force of the agreement, unless the proprietor of the European patent decides to exclude the jurisdiction of the Unified Court for his patent.
+In parallel with the "European patent with unitary effect", a single patent covering all participating European countries, a "Unified Patent Court " is set up to settle disputes involving European patents in these same countries.
+Counterfeiting, if recognized, may be sanctioned for all participating countries.
+Conversely, in the event of cancellation of the patent, it will be cancelled in all participating countries.

-On 10 and 11 December 2012, the European Union Competitiveness Council, bringing together European industry ministers and then the European Parliament, agreed on the creation of a "European patent with unitary effect".
-An agreement on a Unified Jurisdiction of the patent was signed on February 19, 2013 by 24 member states of the European Union, thus completing the "patent package" for the implementation of the unitary patent.
+On 10 and 11 December 2012, the Competitiveness Council of the European Union, bringing together European Industry Ministers, then the European Parliament gave their agreement on the creation of a "European patent with unitary effect".
+An agreement on a Unified Patent Court was signed on 19 February 2013 by 24 member states of the European Union, thus completing the "patent package" for the implementation of the unitary patent.

-To remedy this, a unified European Patent Court (JUB) is established, whose decisions are applicable throughout the territory of the signatory States to the Unified Patent Court Agreement.
+The Unified Patent Court To remedy this, the Unified Patent Court (UPC) is established, whose decisions are applicable throughout the territory of the signatory states of the agreement on a Unified Patent Court.

-Competence of the Unified Jurisdiction.
+Jurisdiction of the Unified Court.
 This court has jurisdiction to settle disputes relating to:

 - European patents with unitary effect (unitary European patents);

-- Supplementary protection certificates (SPC) based on a unitary European patent or on a European patent;
+- supplementary protection certificates (SPCs) based on a unitary European patent or a European patent;

 - European patents;